jbengtsson/thor-scsi-lib/README.rst

 Contributions
 -------------
-* The symplectic integrator for RADIA kick maps:
+* The symplectic integrator for *RADIA kick maps*:

     P\.
 Elleaume *A New Approach to the Electron Beam Dynamics in Undulators and Wigglers”* `EPAC 1992.`_